 Since the breach, the cybercriminals have been targeting significant technology companies with the trojanized Orion updates downloaded by SolarWinds clients.
 The scale of the attacks by this medium is unprecedent.
 Furthermore, the level of the attacks’ sophistication suggests that they are being conducted by a nation-state.
 The culprits named thus far is the Russian cybercriminal group known as CPT42 or Cozy Bear.

-Furthermore, evidence provided by FireEye on 13 December, suggests that the Orion platform was first compromised back in March 2020.
+Furthermore, evidence provided by FireEye (now known as Mandiant) on 13 December, suggests that the Orion platform was first compromised back in March 2020.
 Consequently, the number of companies affected could be many more than initially thought.
 The significant technology companies targeted so far include Cisco, Microsoft and FireEye.

 Late last week, approximately 20 computers in a Cisco lab were compromised through the trojanized SolarWinds Orion updates.
 Cisco’s breach came a day after Microsoft said its systems had been compromised by the same trojanized Orion updates.